py-Thony/Design_of_a_Python_app_adapted_to_a_client-s_need/Readme.md

 ```

 ### Creation of the virtual environment

+:octocat: Using a virtual environment:
+  - helps secure your work,
+  - prevents interference from unwanted libraries,
+  - protects against version incompatibility bugs.

 Official python documentation:
     - [Python3 venv docs](https://docs.python.org/fr/3/library/venv.html "Documentation for creating and using a virtual environment to work free from version conflicts.")
 ```bash